MaastrichtU-IDS/jupyterlab/lmod/README.md

 To solve this error: delete the jupyterlab and redeploy, oh cool now just opening a notebook fails to load the kernel.

-The principle behind Lmod seems to be cool, but it don't seems to be actually implemented for stability

-The major advantage of using Docker container to handle dependencies has always been: it's stable, there are usually no surprise.
-Because developers don't want to spend days debugging everytime they need to install 1 small library.
-You pull, you run, it works.
-No surprise, no additional work

-But Lmod does not seems to provide this stability.
-It seems to require ad hoc fixes for the different packages installed (I even faced an issue where RStudio was complaining about permissions)
+Other packages requires ad hoc fixes for the different packages installed, e.g. I even faced an issue where RStudio was complaining about permissions

+Checkout here to see how they build their client pilot https://github.com/EESSI/filesystem-layer/blob/main/containers/Dockerfile.EESSI-client-pilot-centos7